oracle/truffleruby/doc/user/compatibility.md

 Most of these features will silently not work, in order to let as much as possible work for testing but while potentially missing signals, leaking resources, etc.

+## Spec Completeness

+'How many specs are there' is not a question with an easy precise answer.
+The three numbers listed below for each part of the specs are the number of expectations that the version of MRI we are compatible with passes, then the number TruffleRuby passes, and then the TruffleRuby number as a percentage of the MRI number.
+This is run on macOS.
+The numbers probably vary a little based on platform and configuration.

+* Language: 3855, 3819, 99%
+* Core: 175112, 168286, 96%
+* Library (`:library` and `:openssl` on TruffleRuby): 20052, 15612, 78%